hfular/learngit/README.md

 # learngit
-learn git command with practical demo
+learn git command with practical demo.
+Add new line for master branch.